Skip to main content

 How-To Guides

-Operating expenses in commercial real estate directly determine NOI — and they're also where landlords recover costs from tenants through CAM.
-Understanding the full OpEx stack is essential for both landlords and tenants analyzing any commercial lease.
+Operating expenses in commercial real estate directly determine NOI.
+They're also where landlords recover costs from tenants through CAM.
+Understanding the full OpEx stack matters for both landlords and tenants.

 Read Post